 Anthony Kitai received his BM and performer’s certificate from the Eastman School of Music and his MM from the Shepherd School of Music at Rice University.
 His major teachers have included Desmond Hoebig, Steven Doane, Paul Katz, and Peter Spurbeck.

 Sidney A. King is the instructor of double bass at the University of Louisville School of Music.
-He has recently retired as the assistant principal bassist of the Louisville Orchestra, having held that position from 1984-2006.
+He has retired the position of assistant principal bassist of the Louisville Orchestra, having held it from 1984-2006.
 As an active soloist and chamber musician, Mr. King performs frequently throughout the Midwest in various recital settings, including service for fourteen years as a core member of the Kentucky Center Chamber Players.
-He has held a position on the board of directors of the International Society of Bassists (2003-2006).
+He has also held a position on the board of directors of the International Society of Bassists (2003-2006).

 Marian Shaffer is Principal Harpist with the Memphis Symphony Orchestra and the Iris Orchestra.
 She received her Bachelor of Arts degree from Stephens College, graduating summa cum laude with a concentration in both harp and piano.
 She studied both instruments for one year at the Vienna Academy for Music and the Performing Arts and then received a Fulbright scholarship to Cologne, Germany for further study.
 Her principal teachers include Mimi Allen, Marjorie Tyre, Lucile Lawrence, and Hans Joachim Zingel.
 In 1974 she graduated from Memphis State University with an M.A. in music and German.
 She has performed with the Memphis Symphony since that time, four seasons as pianist and 34 seasons as Principal Harpist.
 As a charter member of the Iris Orchestra, Mrs. Shaffer has held the principal harp position since the orchestra’s formation in September of 2000.
 In 1995, Mrs. Shaffer was awarded a Rockefeller cultural exchange grant to collaborate on a harp method book based on the traditional “Sones” of Mexico.
 In May of 2007 she toured China, giving master classes and performing at the Shanghai Conservatory and Shanghai Middle School.
 She also performed in the Festival Virtuosi in Recife, Brazil in 2007 and 2011.
 In the 2009-2010 Blair Concert Series, Mrs. Shaffer was soloist with the Vanderbilt String Orchestra and performed on Nashville Public Television.
 She is on the faculty of Vanderbilt University, University of Memphis, the Hutchison School, and the Sewanee Summer Music Festival since 1980.